 Atopic dermatitis, an allergic skin condition also called eczema, may cause:

 For a severe allergic reaction (anaphylaxis), call 911 or your local emergency number or seek emergency medical help.
 If you carry an epinephrine auto-injector (such as EpiPen, EpiPen Jr or Twinject), give yourself a shot right away.
 Even if symptoms improve after an emergency epinephrine injection, a visit to the emergency department is still necessary to make sure symptoms don't return when the effects of the injection wear off.

 If you've had a severe allergy attack or any signs and symptoms of anaphylaxis in the past, make an appointment to see your doctor.
 Evaluation, diagnosis and long-term management of anaphylaxis are complicated, so you'll probably need to see a doctor who specializes in allergies and immunology.

 An allergy starts when the immune system mistakes a normally harmless substance for a dangerous invader.
-The immune system then produces antibodies that are always on the alert for your particular allergen.
-When you're exposed to the allergen again in the future, these antibodies release a number of immune system chemicals, such as histamine, that cause allergy symptoms.
+The immune system then produces antibodies that are always on the alert for that particular allergen.
+When you're exposed to the allergen again in the future, these antibodies can release a number of immune system chemicals, such as histamine, that cause allergy symptoms.

 Common allergy triggers include:

 You may be at increased risk of developing an allergy if you:

 Having an allergy increases your risk of certain other medical problems, including:

 If you're experiencing symptoms that may be related to an allergy, start by seeing your family doctor or general practitioner.
 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to prepare for your appointment.